-President Trump to make Memorial Day visit to Arlington National Cemetery
+President Trump makes Memorial Day visit to Arlington National Cemetery

-ARLINGTON, Va. — President Donald Trump will lay a wreath at Arlington National Cemetery on Monday to honor fallen service members.
+ARLINGTON, Va. — President Donald Trump laid a wreath at Arlington National Cemetery on Monday to honor fallen service members.

+Trump also honored those whose loved ones died in combat, acknowledged “the depth of emotion that this day brings each year” to the families of the fallen.

+“To every parent who sweeps for a child, to every child who mourns for a parent and to every husband or wife whose heart has been torn in two today we ask God to comfort your pain, to ease your sorrow and to wipe away your tears,” Trump said.
+“This is a very special day and today our whole country thanks you, embraces you and pledges to you we will never forget our heroes.”

+Trump also honored several living veterans in attendance, including 106-year-old Poway resident Ray Chavez, the oldest-living survivor of the Pearl Harbor Attacks.
+Trump also honored former Republican Sen. Bob Dole and Ray Chavez, both World War II veterans.

+Flanked by Defense Secretary Jim Mattis, Trump placed the wreath at the Tomb of the Unknown Soldier before standing in silence as a bugle played “Taps.”

-He is expected to head to the US military cemetery after spending much of the holiday weekend golfing and tweeting attacks aimed at the special counsel’s investigation, Democrats and the press.
+He arrived at the US military cemetery after spending much of the holiday weekend golfing and tweeting attacks aimed at the special counsel’s investigation, Democrats and the press.

 The President’s first tweet about fallen service members during the holiday weekend came Monday morning in a a message that touted the successes of his presidency.